pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

         ja      .L37
 {% endhighlight %}

-It is difficult to say why this code isn't faster than the original code.
+It is difficult to say why this code isn't faster than the original one.
 Perhaps an extra instruction got absorbed between the latencies of some other instructions, and the extra dependency that it creates was eliminated by dynamic instruction reordering.
 It is interesting to check how many CPU cycles it takes to perform the loop.
 This loop is executed 32 * 64 * 1000000 times in 1454 ms, or 0.71 ns per loop.
 The CPU runs at 2.6 GHz, or at
 0.38 ns per cycle.
 This means that these 7 instructions take 1.87 CPU cycles to execute.
-For seven instructions to finish in less than two cycles, a lot of parallel execution must be going on, and an extra instruction could be squeezed in somewhere as well.
+For this to happen, a lot of parallel execution must be going on, and who knows what the limit is?
+Perhaps, an extra instruction can be squeezed in somewhere as well.

 The code for `Dst_First_2` looks exactly like `Dst_First_1a` (except for one insignificant instruction swap), which proves that GNU C is good enough in performing operation strength reduction, and there is no point helping it